HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 b) `Flexbox Layout`: Generally, the flexbox layout organizes the content sections in a flexible and dynamic way.

 c) `CSS Grid Layout`: This is used in creating a more complex, grid-based structure for the webpage.

+d) `Animations & Transitions`: